The King's (The Cathedral) School: Selective state school

+In 2019, The Sunday Times Good Schools Guide deemed The King's (The Cathedral School) to be the Best State School in East Anglia.

 Sixth form

-Almost 1200 pupils attend The King's School, of whom approximately 400 are in the Sixth form, for which there is a minimum examination qualification for internal entry of seven A*-C grades at GCSE level, of which three must be at grade B or above.
+Almost 1200 pupils attend The King's School, of whom approximately 400 are in the Sixth form, for which there is a minimum examination qualification for internal entry of seven A*–C grades at GCSE level, of which three must be at grade B or above.
 Given the school's high GCSE pass rate, the majority of pupils proceed into the sixth form.
 External applicants to the sixth form must meet a set of criteria.
 The school currently offers no vocational qualifications.
 The subjects available for study, at AS and A2 level, are: